What is the difference between a grade slab and a structural slab?

 What is a Grade Slab?

 A grade slab is a type of concrete slab poured directly on the ground.
-It’s usually laid on compacted soil and often reinforced with steel to increase its strength.
-This slab acts as a foundation for buildings like single-story houses or small warehouses.
+It’s usually laid on compacted soil and often reinforced with steel to increase its strength and stability.
+This slab acts as a foundation for buildings like single-story houses, small warehouses, and even some agricultural buildings, offering a strong, level base.
+Due to its simplicity, it’s commonly used for low-rise structures where minimal load-bearing is required.

 Key Characteristics of a Grade Slab:

-4. Cost: Generally cheaper than other types of slabs.
+• Cost: Generally cheaper than other types of slabs due to the straightforward construction process and reduced material usage.

 Do You Know?